 Rats tend to be wary of new objects, so they will need a good reason to enter your live trap.
 Baiting a trap includes two critical elements: selecting a bait and carefully positioning the bait inside the trap.
 Learn more about recommended baits and placement below.

 Best Rat Baits

 The best bait for your trap may depend on the species of your rats.
-In North America, two species are most prevalent: the Norway rat and the Roof rat.
-The Norway rat is usually found at or below ground level in burrows, basements, sewers, dumpsters.
-The Roof rat is usually found higher up - in trees, cliffs, attics and higher levels of a home or warehouse.
+In North America, two species are most prevalent: the Norway rat and the roof rat.
+The Norway rat is usually found at or below ground level in burrows, basements, sewers and dumpsters.
+The roof rat is usually found higher up - in trees, cliffs, attics and higher levels of a home or warehouse.

 Norway rats prefer foods high in fat, protein and sugar.
 The best baits for Norway rats include:

 Roof rats prefer plant-based foods like nuts and fruit.
 The best baits for roof rats include: